pc4covid19/pharmacodynamics-submodel/README.md

 https://nanohub.org/tools/virion2pbpd

 ### Citation
-If you use the code in your work, please cite [Maraviroc inhibits SARS-CoV-2 multiplication and s-protein mediated cell fusion in cell culture](https://doi.org/10.1101/2020.08.12.246389).
+If you use the code in your work, please cite [Maraviroc inhibits SARS-CoV-2 multiplication and s-protein mediated cell fusion in cell culture](https://doi.org/10.1101/2020.08.12.246389) and [Rapid community-driven development of a SARS-CoV-2 tissue simulator](https://doi.org/10.1101/2020.04.02.019075).
 ```text
 @article {Risner2020.08.12.246389,
 	author = {Risner, Kenneth H. and Tieu, Katie V. and Wang, Yafei and Bakovic, Allison and Alem, Farhang and Bhalla, Nishank and Nathan, Steven and Conway, Daniel E. and Macklin, Paul and Narayanan, Aarthi},